ERISA Section 408(b)(2)

 - Brokerage: ETS will execute purchase and sale orders for securities on behalf of your account in accordance with your instructions.

-- Cash Sweep: Customers have various options for the investment of available cash balances, which can include FDIC-insured bank deposit accounts opened at affiliated and/or unaffiliated banks, certain money market mutual funds, and/or a cash balance program.
+- Cash Sweep: Plans currently have various choices for the investment of available cash balances (depending on when the account was opened), which can include FDIC-insured bank deposit accounts opened at affiliated and/or unaffiliated banks certain money market mutual funds, and/or a cash balance program.

-- Options: ETS will process options orders for your account and exercise options pursuant to your instructions.
+- Options: ETS will process options orders for your account and exercise options pursuant to your instructions (not applicable to plans participating in an ETCM Personalized Investments account).

-- Prospectus Delivery and Customer Communications: ETS & ETCM utilize third-party vendors to provide their clients with copies of prospectuses and other shareholder communications relating to their investments in ETS and Wrap Fee Program accounts.
+- Prospectus Delivery and Customer Communications: ETS & ETCM utilize third-party vendors to provide their clients with copies of prospectuses and other shareholder communications relating to their investments in ETS and ETCM Personalized Investments accounts.
 These vendors are not parties to any agreements between ETS and its customers.

 For further information about our services, please review the ETS Customer Agreement that can be found at etrade.com/custagree and the Characteristics and Risks of Standardized Options that can be found at etrade.com/optionsagree.
-For more information on the ETCM Wrap Fee Programs, please see ETCM’s Firm Brochure or Wrap Fee Programs Brochure.
+Please read the E*TRADE Wrap Fee Programs Brochure for more information on the advisory fee, rebalancing methodologies, portfolio management, affiliations, and services offered to ETCM Personalized Investment Accounts.

 Services provided by outside vendors: